kdbinsidebrains/site/_features/03-tables.md

 ### Quick Copy

-There are some functionality that is not available though any menu but available in the _Table Result_:
+There are some functionalities that are not available though any menu but available in the _Table Result_:

 - **double-click** on any cell does:
     - copy content of the cell
-    - if value of the cell is a table, a dictionary or a vector and appropriate option is enabled in [configuration](/settings/options), open content of the cell in separate tab.
+    - if the value of the cell is a table, a dictionary or a vector and the appropriate option is enabled in [configuration](/settings/options), open the content of the cell in a separate tab.

-- **double-click + Alt** - opens content on a cell into main editor.
+- **double-click + Alt** - opens content on a cell into the main editor.
   This functionality can be useful if you have log text in the cell, like JSON message.

 ### Advanced Copy